The 21 Best Things To Do in Bucharest, Romania

 English Passage - historic spot in Bucharest

-Almost 3 centuries old, the Stravropoleos Church and Monastery is a quaint spot in the heart of Bucharest’s Old Town.
+The Stavropoleos Church and Monastery is a quaint spot in the heart of Bucharest’s Old Town.
 The church alone is enough reason to visit, and is notable for being a wonderful example of the stunning Brâncovenesc style of architecture.
-On top of this, there is a small courtyard within the monastery, which is a pleasant and peaceful place to visit, particularly during the warmer summer months.
+There’s a small courtyard within the monastery, which is a pleasant and peaceful place to visit, particularly during the warmer summer months.

-The church is actually one of very few churches in the area to survive the Great Fire of 1847.
-In the early 20th century the monastery was rebuilt and the church was restored.
-To this day it is still an active Eastern Orthodox monastery for nuns.
+The church is actually one of few churches in the area to survive the Great Fire of 1847.
+In the early 20th century, the monastery was rebuilt and the church was restored.
+To this day, it’s still an active Eastern Orthodox monastery for nuns.

 Night at the Stavropoleos Church and Monastery - an amazing thing to see in Bucharest

-The Revolution square is one of the most significant landmarks in both Bucharest and all of Romania.
-It is here where communist dictator Nicolae Ceausescu made his final speech on December 21 1989.
+Revolution Square is one of the most significant landmarks in both Bucharest and all of Romania.
+It’s here where communist dictator Nicolae Ceaușescu made his final speech on 21 December 1989.

 In 2005 a monument named the ‘Memorial of Rebirth’ was installed in Revolution Square to commemorate the struggles and victims of the Romanian revolution.
 Standing at 25 metres tall, the monument is made up of a large pillar reaching skywards through a metal crown.

 The monument proved unpopular due to the design and the fact it cost €1.5 million to the Romanian taxpayers.
 It has often been mocked and referred to as a ‘potato on a stick’, and was vandalised in 2012 with red paint, which can be seen dripping from the ‘potato’ or crown.
-As the paint is placed so high up it has not been removed, and some locals prefer it this way as it symbolises the bloodshed of the revolution.
+As the paint is placed so high up, it hasn’t been removed, and some locals prefer it this way as it symbolises the bloodshed of the revolution.

 The square is home to the former headquarters of the Romanian Communist Party, as well as the Royal Palace of Bucharest, University Library, a statue of King Carol I and more.